sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/azure.md

 ## Deploy

-1. Click **Review + create** to review the configurations and make sure the validation has passed before creating the instance
+1. Click **Review + create** to create the instance
+  - Please review the configurations and make sure the validation has passed before creating the instance
-1. Navigate to the public IP address assigned to your instance to visit your newly created Sourcegraph instance
+2. Navigate to the `public IP address` assigned to your instance to visit your newly created instance
-  - Look for the **Public IP address** in your Virtual Machine dashboard under *Networking* in the *Properties* tab
+  - Look for the `Public IP address` in your Virtual Machine dashboard under *Networking* in the *Properties* tab

 It may take a few minutes for the instance to finish initializing before Sourcegraph becomes accessible.